kallayj/fostering-success-apc/README.md

+This is a fork of Foster Wisusik's work, converted to Markdown and configured for serving as a website.
+The original README text is below:

 Welcome,

 Here are some free response questions I’ve written for AP Physics C, aligned with the new style of the 2025 exams.
 Overall, these questions lean toward the more straightforward/easier side, as I’m still developing my skills in crafting the truly odd and novel scenarios we all love (and students hate to see in May).